Skip to Site Header Skip to Main Content Skip to Footer

 Routines can include taking a warm bath, listening to soothing music, or reading a book or magazine.
 Your routine should be consistent, but most importantly, relaxing so your body knows that it's time to call it a night and start to wind down officially.

-Did You Know: Having a bedtime routine also significantly reduces late-night stress and anxiety.
+Having a bedtime routine also significantly reduces late-night stress and anxiety.
 These are the thoughts that tend to keep you up at night.
+Adding sleep hygiene tips into your daily regimen can prepare your mind and body; it’s time for sleep.

 Limit Exposure to Light